woolsweater/woolsweater.github.io/_posts/2016-07-22-struct-data-processing.md

 Now we need to turn the raw list of tuples into a list of these structs.
 That's straightforward.
 Create a date parser, and use `map` to convert between the tuple type and the struct:

     typealias RawEntry = (String, Double)
-    func parseRawEntries<S: SequenceType where S.Generator.Element == RawEntry>
-                        (rawEntries: S)
-        -> [JournalEntry]
+    func parseRawEntries<S : Sequence>(_ rawEntries: S) -> [JournalEntry]
+        where S.Element == RawEntry
     {
-        let parser = NSDateFormatter()
+        let parser = DateFormatter()
         parser.dateFormat = "MM-dd-yyyy"
-        // Use guard and flatMap because dateFromString returns an Optional;
+        // Use guard and compactMap because date(from:) returns an Optional.
+        // This drops malformed entries silently; because of that,
         // you might prefer to throw an error to indicate that the data are
-        // incorrectly formatted
+        // bad.
-        return rawEntries.flatMap { rawEntry in
+        return rawEntries.compactMap({ (rawEntry) in
-            guard let date = parser.dateFromString(rawEntry.0) else {
+            guard let date = parser.date(from: rawEntry.0) else {
                 return nil
             }
             return JournalEntry(date: date, score: rawEntry.1)
+        })
     }
-    }

 After converting we'll need to go through the list testing two conditions: first, that days are "good" and then that pairs of good days are consecutive.
-We have that helper method in the data structure itself to test the former.
-Let's create another helper function for the consecutive part:
+We have that helper property in the data structure itself to test the former.
+Let's create another helper method for the consecutive part:

-    /* N.B. for brevity this assumes first and second are already sorted! */ func entriesConsecutive(first: JournalEntry, _ second: JournalEntry) -> Bool {
+    /* N.B. for brevity this assumes the two are already sorted! */ extension JournalEntry {
+        func isConsecutive(with other: JournalEntry) -> Bool {
-        let calendar = NSCalendar.currentCalendar()
+            let calendar = Calendar.current
-        let dayDiff = calendar.components(.Day,
+            let dayDiff = calendar.dateComponents([.day],
-                                          fromDate: first.date,
-                                          toDate: second.date,
-                                          options: NSCalendarOptions(rawValue: 0))
+                                                  from: self.date,
+                                                  to: other.date)
             return dayDiff.day == 1
         }
+    }

 At each enumeration step, we'll have the current entry, but we also need either the previous or the next, so that we can test for consecutivity.
 We also obviously want to keep track of the streaks' counts as we find them.
 Let's make another datatype for that.
 (The reason for `lastEntry` rather than `nextEntry` will be clear in a moment.)

     struct Streak {
         let lastEntry: JournalEntry
-        let count: UInt
+        let count: Int
     }

 This is the fun part: iterating over the array, constructing `Streak`s.
 This can be done with a `for` loop.
 But consuming sequences by calculation and agglomeration on each new item is a known pattern.
 It's called "[folding][fold]"; Swift uses the alternate term `reduce()`.